 The library welcomes recommendations from faculty regarding acquisitions of materials.
 Faculty should contact their departmental liaison.

 Media Services staff will deliver DVDs, CDs and other media available at Mikkelsen Library, to your mailbox, office or classroom.
 Call Media Services (605.274.4920) to reserve and schedule delivery of videos or other media.
 Mikkelsen Express is a delivery service available to faculty and staff only.
 It will be delivered to your academic building within 24 hours of the request.
 Interlibrary Loan requests will also be delivered via Mikkelsen Express.
 Faculty/staff may also return items (ILLs, media, books etc.) to the designated space in their academic building for retrieval by library staff.
 This service is available Monday through Friday.

 The library offers faculty and staff off-campus access to the library's electronic resources via a proxy server.
 The login is now your myaugie/moodle login.
-For password information or to report a problem, call the library (605.274.4921) or e-mail a librarian (email@example.com)
+Watch a tutorial!
+For password information or to report a problem, call the library (605.274.4921) or e-mail a librarian (firstname.lastname@example.org)